What Is Peri-Implantitis And How Serious Is It?

 Oral Hygiene

-Peri-implantitis is caused primarily by bacteria and food particles that gradually accumulate around dental implants and gum lines.
-Careful and consistent dental care is needed in order to minimize and eliminate harmful pathogens, which are found in plaque and tartar.
-As with most other dental conditions, peri-implantitis can be made worse by smoking, alcohol, and drug use.
-Consult your Periodontist for more information on how to adopt healthy dental habits.
+Bacteria and food particles that gradually accumulate around dental implants and gum lines cause peri-implantitis.
+Careful and consistent dental care minimizes and eliminates harmful pathogens found in plaque and tartar.
+As with most other dental conditions, smoking, alcohol, and drug use make peri-implantitis worse.
+Consult our periodontist during your next appointment for more information on how to adopt healthy dental habits.

 Parafunctional Habits

 These are involuntary habits you may have.
 They can be due to malformation of part of your body or a nervous tick.
 They can even occur unconsciously during sleep.
-Habits like grinding your teeth in your sleep, poorly positioning your teeth when your jaw is closed, nail-biting, and others.
+Habits like grinding your teeth in your sleep, poorly positioning your teeth when closing your jaw, nail-biting, and others.

 At Dental Partners of Boston, our long-term goal is to stop the progression of bone loss and keep your implants in place.
 In addition to thorough cleaning of the infected area with the proper dental tools, your periodontist will often prescribe antibiotics to kill off the remaining unhealthy bacteria within your gums and bone.
-Antibiotics may also be applied directly to the implant itself.
+Our doctors may apply antibiotics directly to the implant itself.

 Most severe cases of peri-implantitis require the removal of the implant and bone grafting to replace the damaged bone.
-To do this, traditionally your dentist needs to open your gums to fully cleanse the area of the infection.
-Before new bone can be grafted onto the implant, your Periodontist must be confident that all of the infection can be eliminated.
+To do this, traditionally, your periodontist needs to open your gums to fully cleanse the area of the infection.
+The doctor makes sure that all the infection is eliminated before grafting new bone onto the implant.
 Most often this means strong antibiotics.

 LAPIP Treatment for Peri-Implantitis

-At Dental Partners of Boston, we offer a less-invasive treatment for peri-implantitis: LAPIP.
+At Dental Partners of Boston, we offer a less-invasive treatment for peri-implantitis: LAPIP which is similar to LANAP.
 This state-of-the-art laser therapy can selectively destroy the bacteria, diseased tissue, pathologic proteins, and titanium corrosion contaminants that cause peri-implantitis while leaving your healthy tissue intact.
 This helps you to heal quickly and maintain your dental implant investment.

 LAPIP treatment is a patient-friendly solution, and studies show that 95% treated with LAPIP have displayed significant improvement.
 LAPIP gets rid of the infection and actually helps the bone to grow back.